January 25, 2021

 We hope this message finds you and yours safe and well.
 The DIRI leadership team has been working hard to ensure a structured and thoughtful approach to our transition back to campus.
 Our goal is to create an innovated in-person campus operations this fall that will keep our community safe, ensure access and quality for our students and advance our academic and research mission.

-Currently Colorado is at a Level 2: Safer at Home and in the Vast, Great Outdoors.
-The following protocols are based on Colorado continuing to be at Level 2 or Level 3: Protect our Neighbors.
-Should the Governor of Colorado mandate a return to Level 1: Stay at Home, the Dr. Ida Rolf Institute would be required to cease in person classes.
+The majority of Colorado, including Boulder County, is at Level Orange: High Risk.
+The following protocols are based on Colorado continuing to be at Level Orange or Level Yellow: Concern.
+Should the Governor of Colorado mandate a return to Level Red: Severe Risk, the Dr. Ida Rolf Institute may be required to cease in person classes.
 For more information go to the Colorado Department of Public Health & environment: https://covid19.colorado.gov/

 Guiding Principles: Our Commitments (adapted from University of Colorado)

-Any plans for our return to in -person campus operations this fall will be data-informed, use the latest science, occur in alignment with public health guidance and include strong mitigation for COVID-19 health risks to keep us safe.
+Any plans for our return to in-person campus operations will be data-informed, use the latest science, occur in alignment with public health guidance and include strong mitigation for COVID-19 health risks to keep us safe.

 Safety Plan: Overview